 If One Attempt Only is enabled, students will only be able to submit their answer once.
 If this is not enabled them students will be able to revisit the question and edit their answer until they mark the unit as completed

 To review and grade answers given by student, select the student and a list of all the assessments in the unit are shown.

 Free text assessments are identifiable from the icon

 Click one line and you will then see the question asked of the student and the answer they submitted.

 If the question was not set to Allow Partial Points, the teacher can select Correct or Incorrect

-But if the question was set to use Allow Partial Points the teacher can select the points to give to the answer up to the maximum Points
+If the question was set to use Allow Partial Points the teacher can select the points to give to the answer up to the maximum Points.

-For any Free text assessments that have been graded by a teacher in a unit, you will see the points given and the Correct field checked.
+For any free text assessments that have been graded by a teacher in a unit, you will see the points given and the field in the Correct column checked.